 • Then we could calculate the target Q function using the value function of next states. \(\hat{Q}_{\mathrm{soft}}^{\bar{\theta}}\left(\mathbf{s}_t, \mathbf{a}_t\right)=r_t+\gamma \mathbb{E}_{\mathbf{s}_{t+1} \sim p_{\mathrm{s}}}\left[V_{\mathrm{soft}}^{\bar{\theta}}\left(\mathbf{s}_{t+1}\right)\right]\)

-• Optimize the soft Q function towards the target Q function: \(J_Q(\theta)=\mathbb{E}_{\mathbf{s}_t \sim q_{s_t}, \mathbf{a}_t \sim q_{a_t}}\left[\frac{1}{2}\left(\hat{Q}_{\text {soft }}^{\bar{\theta}}\left(\mathbf{s}_t, \mathbf{a}_t\right)-Q_{\text {soft }}^\theta\left(\mathbf{s}_t, \mathbf{a}_t\right)\right)^2\right]\)
+• Fit the soft Q function to the target Q function: \(J_Q(\theta)=\mathbb{E}_{\mathbf{s}_t \sim q_{s_t}, \mathbf{a}_t \sim q_{a_t}}\left[\frac{1}{2}\left(\hat{Q}_{\text {soft }}^{\bar{\theta}}\left(\mathbf{s}_t, \mathbf{a}_t\right)-Q_{\text {soft }}^\theta\left(\mathbf{s}_t, \mathbf{a}_t\right)\right)^2\right]\)

 • Parametrize a policy network $f^\phi\left(\xi ; \mathbf{s}_t\right)$ that maps noise sampple $\xi$ from Gaussian to an action.

-• Minimizing the KL divergence of $\pi^\phi$ to the energy-based policy of Q functions: First randomly ample a set of actions, and compute the most greedy directions for them to minimize the KL divergence, then backpropagate the gradient into the policy network.
+• Minimizing the KL divergence of $\pi^\phi$ to the energy-based policy of Q functions: First randomly sample a set of actions, and compute the most greedy directions for them to minimize the KL divergence, then backpropagate the gradient into the policy network.

 Because this part is relatively apart from the main formulation of maximum entropy RL, we skip the details of SVGD in this blog.